 Many folks come just for the evening luau and show.

 But, it’s recommend coming in the day time and it’s one of the interesting things to do in Honolulu with kids since you can visit villages set up to reflect the culture and traditions of various Polynesian nations: Tahiti, Tonga, Samoa, Fiji, Aotearoa, Marquesas, and of course Hawaii.

-We’d never heard of, let alone had a wonut before, and the minute we arrived at the Hilton Garden Inn Waikiki Beach the friendly bellboy enthusiastically suggested we must try the wonuts downstairs at the TR Fire Grill.
+We’d never heard of, let alone had a wonut before, and the minute we arrived at our hotel the friendly bellboy enthusiastically suggested we must try the wonuts downstairs at the TR Fire Grill.

 So what’s a wonut you ask?
 A hybrid between a waffle and a donut.

 After our kids begged us for long enough, we gave in and they got to try them for dessert one evening.

 Hula is the Hawaiian heartbeat.
 And rarely does anything happen or get launched in the Hawaiian Islands without the chanting and singing of a traditional blessing and hula.

 Our kids had a fun time learning the graceful steps of the hula under the kukui nut tree at the Kaanapali Beach Hotel in Maui.

 Our teacher was patient and humble and made it seem so easy to learn.
 Our kids practiced every day after and can still remember it – isn’t that what family vacations are all about, memorable moments!